jjacke13/holesail-termux/README.md

 Steps:

 1. On your Android device, intall the Termux app
-2. Download from this repo the file holesail.sh
-3. Put the file in the termux folder on your device
-4. Open termux and run: " sh holesail.sh "
+2. Open termux and run: " sh < (curl -L https://raw.githubusercontent.com/jjacke13/holesail-termux/refs/heads/main/holesail.sh) "
-5. Be patient and read and follow the instructions when it asks you stuff.
+3. Be patient and read and follow the instructions when it asks you stuff.
-6. Enjoy!
+4. Enjoy!

 PS.